Lightning-AI/pytorch-lightning/docs/LightningModule/RequiredTrainerInterface.md

 ``` {.python}
 def validation_end(self, outputs)
 ```
+**OPTIONAL**
+If you didn't define a validation_step, this won't be called.

 Called at the end of the validation loop with the output of each validation_step.
+Called once per validation dataset.

+The outputs here are strictly for the progress bar.
+If you don't need to display anything, don't return anything.

 **Params**